網頁圖片

 "This is the very cause of my vexation, my father; whenever I intend to do a good action Hulkem has got the start of me; whenever I undertake any thing, or conceive a wish, HulKem has already accomplished it.
 His name is upon all lips, whilst mine is scarcely mentioned."

-"This the spot where Hulkem prays?""repeated Hassan slowly; "and do you really know of no other spot?"
+"This the spot where Hulkem prays?" re"and do you really peated Hassan slowly; know of no other spot?"

 "He shall die!" said Hassan, trembling.
-He hastened so quickly with staggering steps through bushes and briars that the old mau was scarcely able to keep up with him.
+He hastened so quickly with staggering steps through bushes and briars that the old man was scarcely able to keep up with him.

 Hassan was immersed in a profound reverie the whole evening, paying no atteution to the old man's conversation, nor even to Zulima's playing on the lute.
 He went to rest, but the elastic pillow burned like fire underneath his head; he rose before the rays of the sun gilded the eastern clouds.

-Zulima, early in the morning, appeared before Hassan as beautiful as an angel.
-"My father," said she, blushing, "has sent me to desire you to make haste, and to tell you that my hand shall be the reward of your deed.
-Hassan, I love you," added she, trembling, and with great emotion, reclining her cheek against his heart; but scon springing from his arms she hastily withdrew.
+Zulima, early in the morning, appeared before Hassan as beautiful as an angel. father," said she, blushing, "has sent me to desire you to make haste, and to tell you that my hand shall be the reward of your deed.
+Hassau, I love you," added she, trembling, and with great emotion, reclining her cheek against his heart; but scon springing from his arms she hastily withdrew,

 Hassan grasped the poniard, shuddering, examined the point, and went reluctantly.
 He went in search of Zulima's father, but could not find him; nor could he discover where his mistress was.
 Meeting a slave in the garden he grasped his hand and said, "Ah! how unhappy am I," and then stole trembling through the bushes.